-Welcome to the Department of Physical Geography and Geoinformatics of the University of Szeged!
+Welcome to the Department of Geoinformatics, Physical and Environmental Geography of the University of Szeged!

 Nowadays altogether 500-600 BSc students in Geography and 110 MSc students in Geography study at our university, many of them take active part in the education and research activity of the Department.
 Moreover, the Department also plays a significant role in the education of students in environmental science.